 Penni Malakates (left), SMC operations director, and Beth Kelly, Fairy Trail program coordinator sitting on one of the new benches.

-The work on the River Trail will encompass around two-thirds of its entire length from Locust Grove to South Orange Avenue and allow better access for medical and fire emergency vehicles.
+The work on the River Trail encompassed around two-thirds of its entire length from Locust Grove to South Orange Avenue and allows better access for medical and fire emergency vehicles.
 It is part of a long-term safety plan involving multiple woods roads throughout the reservation developed by the Conservancy.

 Design work was developed by Suburban Consulting Engineers of Flanders, NJ, and construction is being done by Picerno-Giordano Construction of Kenilworth, NJ.